opencb/cellbase/cellbase-build/README.md

 MongoDB installation
 ======================

 Assuming you already have built or downloaded the JSON data files the installation consist of using just mongoimport utility from MongoDB.
+Collections are installed in *localhost* which is the default, if you need to install in any other host just add *--host hotname* to command lines.

 CellBase MongoDB database consist of the following collections:
 ```